AF-Area Mode (Viewfinder Photography)

 The focus area display in the viewfinder shows the area of the frame that the camera will use to set focus.
 In 3D-tracking and single-point and dynamic-area AF, photographers can choose the focus area themselves.

-Select the focus point.
-In AF-C focus mode, the camera will focus based on information from surrounding focus points if the subject briefly leaves the selected point.
-The number of focus points varies with the mode selected:
+For non-stationary subjects.
+In AF-A and AF-C focus modes, user selects focus point using multi selector, but camera will focus based on information from surrounding focus points if subject briefly leaves selected point.

 Choose when photographing subjects that are moving unpredictably (e.g., players at a football game).

-Choose when photographing subjects that are moving quickly and cannot be easily framed in the viewfinder (e.g., birds).
+Choose when photographing subjects that are moving quickly and are hard to keep in frame (e.g., birds).